FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

   - [ ] Justify the answers (using the results from the experiments).
 - [ ] Don't forget to publish the notebook in the repository.

 ## Task 6.
-Grammar Transformation to weak Chomsky Normal Form (wCNF), Hellings' Algorithm
+Weak Chomsky Normal Form (wCNF) transformation, Helling's CFPQ Algorithm

-Full points: 10
+> Max score: 10

 - [ ] Using [pyformlang capabilities for working with context-free grammars](https://pyformlang.readthedocs.io/en/latest/usage.html#context-free-grammar), implement a **function** that transforms a context-free grammar into a weak Chomsky Normal Form (wCNF).
   ```python
   def cfg_to_weak_normal_form(cfg: pyformlang.cfg.CFG) -> pyformlang.cfg.CFG:
       pass
   ```
-- [ ] Implement a **function**, based on Hellings' algorithm, to solve the reachability problem between all pairs of vertices for a given graph and a given context-free grammar (not necessarily in WNF).
+- [ ] Implement a **function**, based on Hellings' algorithm, to solve the reachability problem between all pairs of vertices for a given graph and a given context-free grammar (not necessarily in wCNF).
   - For working with the graph, use functions from previous tasks.
   ```python
   def hellings_based_cfpq(